murfalo/chamberr/README.md

 ## Limitations

-- Chamber has only been extensively tested for converting the Amber FF14SB (protein.ff14sb, RNA.OL3, water.tip3p) forcefield +/- the Amber modified RNA forcefield (modrna08).
 - Other protein, RNA, and solvent force field sources can be easily specified but are not offered as commandline arguments.
+Doing so has not been rigorously tested.
 - ParmEd does not support exporting full topologies.
-You will need to create your own.
+You will need to find a source or create your own.
 For Amber FF14SB, topologies are distributed with CHARMM's source code in `toppar/non_charmm/parm14sb_all.rtf`.